scriban/scriban/doc/runtime.md

 #### Imports a .NET object instance

-You can easily import a .NET object instance (including its public properties and methods) into a `ScriptObject`
+You can easily import a .NET object instance (including its public properties and static methods) into a `ScriptObject`

+NOTE that when importing into a ScriptObject, the **import actually copies the property values into the ScriptObject**.
+The original .NET object is no longer used.

+Importing a .NET object instance is thus different from [accessing a .NET object](#accessing-a-net-object) instance through a ScriptObject.

 Let's define a standard .NET object: